Talk to a healthcare provider now and we'll ship Sofdra to youGet Sofdra Now

 For adults and children 9 years of age and older with excessive underarm sweating, also known as primary axillary hyperhidrosis.

-Unlike antiperspirants, which block pores that release sweat, Sofdra was developed to block the body's signal that tells your underarms to sweat in the first place.
+Unlike antiperspirants that block pores, Sofdra targets the actual signal that tells your underarms to sweat in the first place.

 Indication